 On arrival in Dublin Airport reclaim your baggage and enter the Arrivals Hall.
-Here in the Arrivals Hall you will meet your professional Irish driver-guide (one person).
+Here in the Arrivals Hall you will meet your Irish tour guide (who is also your driver).

 15:00 Check in time.
 Hotel reception will store your luggage prior to check in.